instret/rust-book/src/ch04-02-references-and-borrowing.md

 ```

 Notice that `x_ref` has the @Perm{write} permission, while `*x_ref` does not.
 That means we can assign `x_ref` to a different reference (e.g. `x_ref = &y`), but we cannot mutate the pointed data (e.g. `*x_ref += 1`).

+>| The classic problem, const pointer or pointer to const.

 More generally, permissions are defined on **paths** and not just variables.
 A path is anything you can put on the left-hand side of an assignment.
 Paths include: